nimbling/Nimbling_Scripts/README.md

 Nimbling\_Scripts
 =================

+Scripts to enhance Illustrator.
-Scripts to enhance graphic workflows in Illustrator and/or Mac OS X.
+Scripts to mess with the Mac OS X Finder.

 Some I wrote myself, some are others' work, attribution is in the scripts themselves.